zeroc-ice/ice/csharp/README.md

 allow you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0, with or without the test suite.

-The target framework for the .NET Standard tests is `netcoreapp2.0` by default.
-You can target other frameworks by setting the `IceTestsTargetFrameworks` property to one or more Target Framework Monikers (TFMs), for example:
+The iceboxnet and test applications target `netcoreapp2.0` and `netcore2.1` respectivelly.
+You can change the target framework for all of them by setting the `AppTargetFrameworks` property to a different Target Framework Monikers (TFMs) value, for example:
 ```
-msbuild msbuild\ice.proj /p:"IceTestsTargetFrameworks=net461;netcoreapp2.0"
+msbuild msbuild\ice.proj /p:"AppTargetFrameworks=net462"
 ```

-This builds the test programs for `net461` and `netcoreapp2.0` (in separate folders).
+This builds the test programs for `net462`.
 The target frameworks you specify must implement .NET Standard 2.0.

 #### Strong Name Signatures